Ask the Experts

 The Institute of Regenerative Medicine has developed innovative therapeutic approaches utilizing cell-based therapy to help patients with a range of orthopedic conditions.

 All cells within the human body are specialized—brain cells operate differently than blood cells, for example.
-However, before they become specialized, all cells are stem cells – the building blocks of the human body.
-Stem cells are present in some areas of the human body all the time and can be withdrawn and programmed to become the type of cells needed for regenerative therapy.
+However, before they become specialized, all cells are regenerative cells – the building blocks of the human body.
+Regenerative cells are present in some areas of the human body all the time and can be withdrawn and programmed to become the type of cells needed for regenerative therapy.

 The Institute of Regenerative Medicine has pioneered the use of repair cells for regenerative medicine.
 Bone marrow and fat can be harvested, separated, and isolated for particular cells that can then be used to effectively treat tendon pain and other joint injuries.
 Joints and tendons are generally incapable of totally healing themselves; however, applying harvested cells through injection or arthroscopic surgery can help patients avoid having to undergo more intensive surgical procedures.